Gary R. Cunningham

 Gary R. Cunningham (1932/1933 – January 14, 2008) was an American politician.
 He served as a Democratic member for the 30th district of the Florida House of Representatives.

 Life and career

 Cunningham was born in Daytona Beach, Florida.

 In 1972, Cunningham was elected to represent the 30th district of the Florida House of Representatives, succeeding Buddy MacKay.
-He served until 1974, when he was succeeded by Samuel P. Bell III.
+He served until 1974, when he was succeeded by Sam Bell.

 Cunningham died on January 14, 2008, at the age of 76.